Cambodia's freewheeling Internet lands autocratic Hun Sen in quandary

 General Chuon Sovann, Phnom Penh’s police chief, denied that one of his officers was the gunman.
 Speaking with Reuters, he blamed social media for spreading “false information”.

 The six suspects have denied the charges and said that their confessions were coerced.
-This has fueled debate over whether police have caught the right people.
+This has fuelled debate over whether police have caught the right people.

 In one notorious case, police arrested the wrong men for killing union leader Chea Vichea in 2004.
 The two men spent five years in jail before Supreme Court released them last year.